seth-way/SpaceGame/README.md

 ## Interplanetary Space travel

-Travel from planet to planet, evading space pirates and trading goods to earn Galactic Credits.
+Travel from planet to planet, evading the Galactic Federation and trading on the black market to earn Galactic Credits.

 ![Image of Travel Menu](https://github.com/SethanielWay/SpaceGame/blob/master/Space%20Game/assets/PlanetTravel.png)